Women in government: Presidents and prime ministers

 In 2021, Estonia became the first country to have both a female elected head of state and elected head of government.

-(If only countries where the head of state is directly elected are considered, then the first country to have both an elected female head of state and an elected female head of government is Moldova, also in 2021).
+(Among the countries where the head of state is directly elected, the first country to have both an elected female head of state and an elected female head of government is Moldova, also in 2021).

 As of May 2024, 28 women serve as heads of state and/or government across 28 countries.
 Of these, 15 are serving as head of state, and 16 as head of government.
 The societal status of women does not necessarily correlate with their likelihood of achieving high executive positions, as evidenced by the emergence of many female leaders in nations where women generally have lower social standing.
 Notable examples include Sri Lanka, which was the first country to have both a female president and a female prime minister simultaneously, and Barbados, which has had a female head of state since it became a republic.

 The United States has yet to have a female president.
-In 2020, the United States had its first female Vice President.
-In both 2016 and 2024, the Democratic Party had females as their nominee.
-Hilary Clinton in 2016 and Kamala Harris in 2024.
+In 2020, the United States elected its first female vice president.
+The Democratic Party has had females as their nominee twice, with Hillary Clinton in 2016, and Kamala Harris in 2024 after Joe Biden withdrew from the presidential race.